AudhootChavan/de_zc_2023_project_audhoot_chavan/README.md

 - Prefect library/prefect cloud is used for orchestration to create flows/tasks and pipeline deployments to monitor runs.
 The prefect server is running in the cloud and the prefect agent is running in the docker container.

 - Terraform is used to manage GCP resources - GCS, BQ DWH and DataProc Cluster.
 Relevant variables are defined in the *variables.tf* file for reproducibility.
 Resource configuration is set in *main.tf* file.
-Since our data size is small, for the DataProc cluster we are using 1 master and no workers along with lowest compute configuration.
+Since our data size is small, for the DataProc Cluster we are using 1 master and no workers along with lowest compute configuration.

 - *pipeline_deployment_build.py* is the main pipeline file written in python and is built to be deployed on the prefect cloud.
 The main pipeline file has 4 important functions -> **pull_time_series_stock_data**, **pull_time_series_stock_sentiment_data**, **upload_to_gcs** and **submit_spark_job**.